 For example, if we were to look only at the fast recovery in BPM, we would think that Flat Standard FR 2 has a much worse recovery compared to Flat Standard FR 1.
 But when we compare their percentages in HRmax after 300s, we can see that they’re both really close, with respectively 50% and 48%.
 This is why this parameter is very important and is the best way to compare your racehorses’ recovery.

-4. Heart rate during warm-up
+4. Heart rate during warm-up to detect pathologies

 By gathering all the heart rate data of your horses, Equimetre Analytics Premium (EAP) allows to distinguish an average data range for each horse.
 Hence, it is possible to detect any abnormal value and to identify unwanted variations before, during or after training.
 This enhances prevention work and minimizes drastically the risk of injury.
 The main parameters to be monitored are: heart rate during the first gallop and trot (an abnormal increase is generally due to pain), recovery, speed and locomotion data (regularity, stride length, symmetry).